khgoh99/wirio3doc/doc_TU05/TU05-Device_Spec.md

  - Auto read tag data on any one of the tag’s memories banks when the  tag is detected.
  - Write/Lock/Kill Tag with Tag Selection Filter.

-## Water Proving Aluminium Enclosure
+## Water Proofing Aluminium Enclosure

  - Full aluminium enclosure to allow proper heat dissipation during long hour of operation.
  - Water and dust resistance with rubble seal and air vent outlet on the chassis.